Was Your Loved One Killed in an Accident?

 What Is Considered Wrongful Death?

 Wrongful death is a tragic event that occurs when someone dies due to the negligent or intentional actions of another person or entity.
 In California, wrongful death can be attributed to a variety of scenarios, including medical malpractice, car accidents, workplace accidents, and defective products.
 To be considered wrongful death, the party responsible for the death must have acted negligently, recklessly, or with intentional harm.
 The death must have also resulted in damages, such as emotional distress, loss of financial support, and loss of companionship.
 In California, surviving family members can file a wrongful death lawsuit to hold the liable party accountable and receive compensation for their losses.
-It is important to seek the guidance of an experienced wrongful death attorney in Los Angeles to navigate the legal process and ensure a fair outcome.
+It is important to seek the guidance of an experienced wrongful death lawyer in Los Angeles to navigate the legal process and ensure a fair outcome.

 Who Can File a Wrongful Death Claim in California?